Ashley Boren, Executive Director

 Kelli McCune, Senior Project Manager

-Prior to joining Sustainable Conservation, Kelli worked for the Bureau of Land Management in California's Central Valley and southeast Arizona, assisting with the management of a variety of large-scale species conservation and habitat restoration projects.
-Kelli received her master's degree from the Bren School of Environmental Science and Management at UC Santa Barbara where she specialized in conservation planning.
-She holds a BA in environmental science and Spanish (magna cum laude) from Northern Michigan University.
+Prior to joining Sustainable Conservation, Kelli worked for the Bureau of Land Management in California and southeast Arizona, assisting with the management of a variety of species conservation and habitat restoration projects.
+Kelli received her master's degree from the Bren School of Environmental Science and Management at UC Santa Barbara, and she holds a BA in environmental science and Spanish from Northern Michigan University (magna cum laude).
+Kelli is also a Kinship Fellow and participated in the month-long Kinship Conservation Fellows Program in 2014.

 Daniel joins Sustainable Conservation as Director of Restoration on Private Lands and is responsible for leadership of three program areas: statewide expansion of the Partners in Restoration Program, Ecosystem Services, and Water Management.
 In support of these program areas, he is also working on strategies to strengthen the capacity of Resource Conservation Districts to assume a greater role in implementing small scale restoration projects.